tocco/tocco-docs/framework/configuration/modules/add-optional-module.rst

 ===================

 .. hint::
    This chapter describes how to add a new optional module manually.
-There is also a `script`_ which can be used to generate the module.
+There is also a script which can be used to generate the module.
+See `Add Module with Script`_.

 Adding a new module contains the following steps: